aleen42/PersonalWiki/post/css_blend_mode/css_blend_mode.md

 - **Firefox**: Supports background-blend-mode and mix-blend-mode.
 - **Safari**: Supports background-blend-mode and mix-blend-mode on desktop and mobile.
 However, does not yet support hue, saturation, color, luminosity blend modes.
 - **Opera**: Supports background-blend-mode and mix-blend-mode.
-- **Internet Explorer**: background-blend-mode and mix-blend-mode are not supported and listed as “[under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/backgroundblendmode?filter=f3f0000bf&search=blend)” with a “low” priority.
+- **Internet Explorer**: background-blend-mode and mix-blend-mode are not supported and listed as "[under consideration](https://dev.windows.com/en-us/microsoft-edge/platform/status/backgroundblendmode?filter=f3f0000bf&search=blend)" with a "low" priority.
 Canvas blend modes are supported.